MicrosoftDocs/ai-builder/ai-builder-docs/flow-receipt-processing.md

 You can enter a page value or page range in the *Pages* parameter.
 Example: 1 or 3-5.

 >[!NOTE]
-> If you have a big document with only one receipt, we strongly recommend to **use this *Pages* parameter to aim at your receipt and therefore reduce the cost of model prediction**.
+> If you have a large document with only one receipt, we strongly recommend to **use this *Pages* parameter to aim at your receipt and therefore reduce the cost of model prediction**.
 However, note that only the data of the **first receipt page** within the page range wil be returned by the AI Builder action.
 >
 > Example: A document contains a first receipt in page 2 and a second receipt that spans overs page 3 and 4:
 > - If you enter value 2, it will return the data of the first receipt